cgreenhalgh/arm-board-stuff/docs/rpi64.md

 See [alpine docker](https://wiki.alpinelinux.org/wiki/Docker)

 Docker is in community, not main.
 John suggest add all non-edge repositories, i.e. community (on mine 3.8/community)

+But edge has a [newer version](https://pkgs.alpinelinux.org/package/edge/community/aarch64/docker) of docker, i.e. 19.03.2-r1 cf 3.8 which is 18.06.1-r0.

 ```
 sed -i '/edge/!s/^#//' /etc/apk/repositories
 ```